 How to Get a Campsite in Glacier

-Only a few campgrounds in the park accept reservations.
-If you’re hoping to reserve something, click over to Recreation.gov to find a site.
 Reservations open up six months in advance of the first day of your reservation.
 You’ll want to sign in and pick out your site in advance so that you can be ready to hit reserve as soon as the clock strikes 10 a.m.
-EST.
+EST. I walk you through the entire process in the video above!

 After finding a suitable site, immediately fill out the envelope and insert payment, put the stub on the post for your site, and drop the envelope in the slot at the registration kiosk.